 Hoover Stew For A Gourmet Experience

-What I did was I oven-grilled the pork sausages until they were brown and starting to crisp.
-I then cut half the links into medals or coins and added that to the stew.
-I later served each bowl of stew with an additional full pork sausage on the side.
+I oven-grilled the sausages until browned and crispy, then sliced half into coins for the stew.
+I served each bowl with a whole sausage on the side.

 Related: How To Make A Great Depression Pantry